johbry17/Waypoints-A-Personal-BioGeography/README.md

 It's rapidly turning into a biography of life highlights.

-Also, surprisingly, it's turned into a data engineering project.
+And, to my surprise, it has turned into quite the little data engineering project.
 I envisioned plunking down a few markers with a pop-up carousel of photos, but the scope creep has begun.
+I had no idea I would be building a SQL database.
+See here:

 - [Evolving sketch of project](data_dictionary.md)